Avenell Heights

 Transport to Work

 Daily life here is built around the car: 90.8% drive to work while public transport carries just 0.4% and active travel 1.5%, far below metro suburbs and a reflection of the low-density 1,648 residents per km2 layout across 3.05 km2.
-Affordability is the standout, with a $338,000 median and both rent and mortgage costs under the stress threshold at 25.3% and 26.0% of income.
 The trade-offs are socioeconomic: the suburb scores decile 1 on IRSAD and IRSD, the lowest disadvantage tier nationally, and 13.8% of residents (650 people) need daily assistance, consistent with the older median age of 47.
 Volunteering runs at 14.7%, and resident stability is high with 76.6% staying put and a low 23.4% turnover rate.

 Drive